Introduction

 Institute of Fluid Science DirectorKaoru Maruta

-In October 2022, the Institute reorganized its Innovative Energy Research Center, which was in its 10th year, and newly established the Global Collaborative Research and Education Center for Integrated Flow Science (IFS-GCORE).
-The latter advocates a new concept, Integrated Fluid Science, which is based on a solid academic foundation of fluid science research, and includes finding solutions to social issues in diverse applied fields.
+In October 2022, the Institute reorganized its Innovative Energy Research Center and newly established the Global Collaborative Research and Education Center for Integrated Flow Science (IFS-GCORE).
+The latter promotes a new concept, Integrated Flow Science, grounded in a solid academic foundation of fluid science research and includes finding solutions to social issues in diverse applied fields.
 We will promote international collaborative research on fluids and materials by supporting the general international activities of the GCORE, as well as integrating and strengthening the activities of the Lyon Center, which has achieved great results through organizational collaboration between Japan and France.
 With this reorganization, we aim to greatly expand the scope of collaborative research to cutting-edge fields including carbon neutral studies and advanced semiconductors, and contribute to solving various social issues.
+As of 2024, the IFS has 31 research laboratories.
+This consists of three research divisions (Creative Flow Research Division, Complex Flow Research Division, and Nanoscale Flow Research Division), two research centers (IFS-GCORE and Lyon Center).

-In 2015, the IFS VISION2030 was established, and the IFS aims to be a global research center for fluid science by 2030 by utilizing global joint-research networks.
+In 2015, the IFS VISION2030 was established, and the IFS aims to be a global research center for fluid science by 2030 by utilizing the global joint research networks.
 In 2021, a small revision was made to the VISION2030, under which we will continue to strengthen Integrated Flow Science as a fundamental academic basis and conduct research and educational activities toward the realization of a sustainable and advanced society.
-Under this new vision, we also started the JSPS Core-to-Core project of international research exchange for ammonia combustion and materials from FY2021, which will contribute to the realization of a carbon neutral society.
-In addition, in September 2022, the IHI × Tohoku University Co-creation Research Center of Ammonia Value Chain for Carbon Neutrality was established by an IFS professor to expand industry-academia collaboration activities.
+Under this new vision, we also started the JSPS Core-to-Core project of international research exchange for ammonia combustion and materials from FY2021.
+In addition, in September 2022, the IHI × Tohoku University Co-creation Research Center of Ammonia Value Chain for Carbon Neutrality was established.
+From October 2024, a large-scale international collaboration project, HYCOMBS, for hydrogen and fuel ammonia utilizations supported by CREATE, Singapore was initiated with several academic institutions of UK, France, Norway, and Singapore.

-Today’s social issues are more complex and span a wide range of fields; and interdisciplinary collaboration and international cooperation are essential to solving them.
-The IFS will make continuous efforts to work on both basic and applied research through collaboration with domestic and international joint research partners, leveraging the special characteristics of Integrated Flow Science, which studies phenomena including all kinds of transports and chemical reactions.
-The ICFD, which has been held in Sendai every year since 2004, was held for the first time as a hybrid conference in 2022 and gathered a total of 610 participants (411 face-to-face), including 253 foreigners from 23 countries.
-This successfully demonstrated the function of the ICFD as an international networking space for Integrated Flow Science.
+Today’s social issues are complex and span a wide range of fields; interdisciplinary collaboration and international cooperation are essential to addressing them.
+The IFS will make continuous efforts to work on both basic and applied research though collaboration with domestic and international joint research partners, leveraging the special characteristics of the Integrated Flow Science, which investigates phenomena including all kinds of transports and chemical reactions.
+The ICFD, which has been held in Sendai every year since 2004, was held as a hybrid conference in 2024 and gathered a total of 756 participants, including 340 foreigners from 24 countries.
+This successfully demonstrated the function of the ICFD as an international networking platform for the Integrated Flow Science.
 We sincerely ask for your continued support, guidance, and encouragement.